In Memory of Barbara Braided Hair

 Barbara enjoyed the simple pleasures and made singing and dancing a part of her daily life.
 Being a self-taught singer, she took pride in learning many important traditional songs, a skill she passed on to her daughters.
 Always encouraging others to sing by her around the drum.

 One of her greatest joys in life was meal preparation.
 Since she was little, she liked to cook and grew to love planning meals.
-She was especially honored to participate in preparing the food for ceremonies and special gatherings because she understood the importance of meal preparation within our Cheyenne Culture.
+She was especially honored to participate in preparing the food for ceremonies and special gatherings because she understood the importance of meal preparation within the Cheyenne culture.
 She humbly prepared every meal with upmost respect and prayer and believed in its healing power.
 Every dish was special, and many have felt her love and blessings through her meals.

 Barbara looked forward to summer the most because it was time to pick berries and gather, especially at Green Leaf.
 It was a time for her to travel, meet new people, catch up with old friends and make new friends, something she did so effortlessly.